Operational Updates FAQs

 Fitness and Health Promotion (Program still offered through AC Online)

-How will this recommendation affect students in these programs?
+How will this affect students in these programs?

-If the recommendation is approved by the Board of Governors on February 23, 2026, no new students will be admitted to these programs starting Fall 2026.
-Currently enrolled students and students admitted to their program for Spring 2026 will be able to complete their studiesprovided they meet all the necessary academic requirements.
-This approach is referred to as a “teach-out” and ensures students can finish their program as outlined by Algonquin College’s and Ministry of Colleges, Universities, Research Excellence and Security’ policies.
+No new students will be admitted to these programs starting Fall 2026.
+Currently enrolled students and students admitted to their program for Spring 2026 will be able to complete their studies, provided they meet all the necessary academic requirements.
+This approach is referred to as a “teach-out” and ensures students can finish their program as outlined by Algonquin College’s and Ministry of Colleges, Universities, Research Excellence and Security policies.
 As a general principle, the College is to provide the students with the opportunity to complete the program at the College in which they are enrolled within the normal time period.

-The recommendation is part of Algonquin College’s strategic program planning, which includes responding to recent policy decisions by the federal government and prevailing provincial funding shortfalls The recommendations are a necessary response to rapid and significant shifts in the postsecondary landscape, including enrolment volatility and changing labour market and student demand.
+This is part of Algonquin College’s strategic program planning, which includes responding to recent policy decisions by the federal government and prevailing provincial funding shortfalls.
+It is a necessary response to rapid and significant shifts in the postsecondary landscape, including enrolment volatility and changing labour market and student demand.
 Our responsibility is to ensure that we can continue to deliver a high-quality learning experience and strong student supports, while making decisions that protect the long-term sustainability of Algonquin College.

 For new international learners, you (or your agent if you have one) will be contacted by the Registrar’s Office directly in the application portal with your options and next steps.
 You (or your agent) can reply in the portal with your questions and comments.
 If your program is affected, but you were not contacted or you can’t access the application portal, contact the representative for your country by visiting this page International Education Centre Recruitment Page.